-June 2019 saw the relaunch of Boots flagship Covent Garden London store, which includes a Boots Optician concession.
+June 2019 saw the relaunch of Boots flagship Covent Garden London store, which includes a Boots Opticians concession.
 OT spoke to the marketing director at Boots Opticians, Madeline Shaw, to understand what drove the changes and what patients will find in the practice.

 How does the Covent Garden store represent a change in direction for Boots Opticians?